Climate scenario data#

 Here, we also use the resampling_rate

-parameter to resample the data to annual means ('Y'
+argument to resample the data to annual means ('YE'

 ) before running the checks.